webyrd/Barliman/README.md

 LONGER TERM:

+* mousing over a failing test should highlight subexpressions in the Definitions pane that are incompatible with that test.
+* mousing over a subexpression should hilight any tests which would be incompatible with the definitions, were a logic variable to be substututed for the expression being moused over. (perhaps do this only if a modifier key is help down)
 * improve editor so that typing '(' 'cons' auto completes to '(cons ,A ,B)', based on arity of cons (unless cons is shadowed).
 * consider placing each of the 'definition' forms in its own edit window, with 'uses mutattion', 'uses call/cc', 'well-typed' checkboxes for each definition (inspired by Kenichi Asai's tool for teaching functional programming).
 * try adding contracts/properties/specs.
 For example, for `append`, could add the property that the sum of `(length l)` and `(length s)` must be equal to `(length (append l s))`.
 This could work with randomized testing, even for partially-instantiated definitions.
 In the case of `length`, would either need to use Oleg numbers, or CLP(FD).